OSHA Certification

 The certificate is what you keep in your files.
 It's what you show if someone asks for proof of your training in writing.
 The card is what you carry.
 It's proof that you're certified when you're on a job site or meeting with a client.

 But here's the kicker: both are part of the same certification.
-Neither one is more valid than the other.
+But neither one is more valid than the other.
 They're just different formats for different purposes.

 Common Mistakes People Make